 Development of the operational acoustic detector network in the Sea of Cortez

-In previous letters, the FDB had presented the establishment of the acoustic sensors used in the pilot study in the Sea of Cortez in Mexico.
+In previous letters, the The Explorers Foundation had presented the establishment of the acoustic sensors used in the pilot study in the Sea of Cortez in Mexico.
 These detectors will soon be recovered and the data registered since February 2010 will be downloaded and added to the previous readings and the whole will then be analyzed.
 The results of these analyses will be presented to the steering committee of the Vaquita refuge area, which is responsible for carrying the conservation actions in respect of the species.
 The committee will then make its recommendations regarding the development and adaptation of the operational acoustic detector network, which will consist of sixty acoustic detectors crisscrossing the vaquita distribution area.

 -In March, 2011-

 400 days of data already recorded of the vaquitas in the Sea of Cortez!